top of page

 What is a Legionella Risk Assessment?

-A Legionella risk assessment is a structured evaluation of a property’s water system, identifying conditions that may allow Legionella bacteria to grow and spread.
+A Legionella risk assessment is a structured evaluation of a property’s water system.
+It identifies conditions that may allow Legionella bacteria to grow and spread.

 • Water temperatures